 The final opposition to his Saturn is an exact opposition to his Uranus in the First House at 19.10 Leo.
 Here we see how Crowley tried to integrate his originality into a new Aeon starting with himself by being more articulate, more open and more expansive than anyone else at the time.
 This caused untold problems, first at home, then at school and then with the Golden Dawn that tossed him out for breaking their code of silence on their inner rites.
 He left, claim foul, and founded his own Mystery School.
 Years later his secretary, Regardie, opened up all of the Golden Dawn to the public following in his esoteric father’s footsteps.

-His Line of Vitality is trine, the aspect between the Sun and the Moon, suggesting a creative tone of self-expression and supports the Line of Efficiency.
+His Line of Vitality is trine, this is the angle between the two Luminaries, suggesting a creative tone of self-expression and supports the Line of Efficiency.

-Crowley is a see-saw according to Marc Edmund Jones which is the most common type of Temperament Type, while we have found that “bowls” are everywhere & see-saws a distant second. in the see-saw case, the native goes through life trying to be an acrobat on a high wire act, balancing this way and that to get his equilibrium.
-Because of the oppositions in the chart, and for his see-saw to work there always must be some mediating string or person that unites the tension between the two segments of the natives life to create a whole.
+Aleister is a see-saw, that according to Marc Edmund Jones is the most common type of Temperament Type, while we have found that “bowls” are everywhere & see-saws a distant second. in the see-saw case, the native goes through life trying to be an acrobat on a high wire act, balancing this way and that to get his equilibrium.
+Because there are oppositions in the chart, for his see-saw to work there always must be some mediating string or person that unites the tension between the two segments of the natives life to create a whole.
 For him that was the noble Lady Frieda Harris.

 A Fixed Grand Cross

 - Jones, Marc Edmund.
 How to learn Astrology.
 Stanwood, WA: Sabian Publishing Society. c.
 Mrs. Delphine Norwood/ Dromenon LLC., Chicago, Illinois.
 This book is rare and out of print.

 - Jones, Marc.
 Edmund.
 The Guide to Horoscope Interpretation.
 Philadelphia: MacKay Publishing, 1941.
-It is available here.
+Available for purchase here.